csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 unknown parameters vary the cache key**.
 In other words, if you do not yet know whether a parameter is meaningful, treat it as semantic until proven otherwise.

+In practice, that means using `params=(…)` to list only the parameters you know are safe to ignore.
+The `except=(…)` form deliberately does the inverse: any parameter not in its allowlist is ignored.
+That can be useful when you control the entire query-string schema, but it is not the defensive option when new parameters might appear without warning.

 Imagine marketing starts adding new params, e.g.:

 * `?utm_campaign_variant=summer-a`
 * `?utm_campaign_variant=summer-b`

-If those parameters are absent from `No-Vary-Search`, then yes, you will miss out on some caching opportunities, but that is no slower than the situation we’ve lived with all along.
+If those parameters are absent from the `params=(…)` list, then yes, you will miss out on some caching opportunities, but that is no slower than the situation we’ve lived with all along.
 The worst case scenario is just the status quo: separate cache entries for URLs that are materially the same.